General intellect: Overview

 According to Marx, the development of the general intellect manifests in a capitalist society, in the control of the social life process.Thus, for Dyer-Witheford, the vision laid out in the Fragment “is eminently recognizable as a portrait of what is now commonly termed an ‘information society’ or ‘knowledge economy’” (1999, 221). […] In Virno’s view the Fragment argues that “abstract knowledge (primarily but not only scientific knowledge) is in the process of becoming nothing less than the main force of production and will soon relegate the repetitious and segmented assembly of the production-line to a residual position” (2007, 3).In other words, with the idea of the general intellect, Marx designates a radical change of the subsumption of labour to capital and indicates a third stage of the division of labour.
 Paolo Virno maintained that "general intellect" is not exclusive to communism, and applies generally to late capitalism.

 Etymology

-According to Matteo Pasquinelli, Marx took the expression 'general intellect' from William Thompson's book An Inquiry Into the Principles of the Distribution of Wealth (1824), an early text written on mental labour.
+According to Matteo Pasquinelli, Marx took the expression 'general intellect' (Marx's term is gesellschaftliche Wissen) from William Thompson's book An Inquiry Into the Principles of the Distribution of Wealth (1824), an early text written on mental labour.
 According to Pasquinelli, the concept disappears in the transition between the Grundrisse and Capital as it is replaced by the notion of collective worker or Gesamtarbeiter.